 Operating from a growth mindset will allow you to be open to what your colleague is feeling and how they approach a work-life balance.
 Be open to having your assumptions challenged.

 Instead of thinking that your way is the only right way and that your direct report or colleague needs to adjust their schedule to accommodate yours, take a moment to recognize their reality and what is motivating their behavior.
-This is a change to develop not only your awareness of what motivates behavior but will also grow your relationship.
+This is a chance to develop not only your awareness of what motivates behavior but will also grow your relationship.

 Think about you can turn this conflict into an opportunity to learn and see how it will impact your results when you're working as a team rather than as colleagues thrust together into the same room or the same project.